rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 // ReadAll argument is io.Reader.
 // It turns out that struct os.File is implementing this interface,
-// as we saw beafore, so we can use it here. b, err := ioutil.ReadAll(file), if err != nil {
+// as we saw before, so we can use it here. b, err := ioutil.ReadAll(file), if err != nil {
     // handle error